IfElifElse/Basilisk-Beta/README.md

 + e Executes the top of the stack as Basil code.

 + ` Prints the entire stack as a list (used for debugging).

++ s This command requires a second modifier.
+A list below denotes all possible modifiers and explains their function.
++     i Pops the top three values from stack as A, B and C, inserts string B at position C in string A, pushes modified A.
++     r Pops the top three values from stack as A, B and C, replaces the Cth character in string A with character B, pushes modified A.
++     g Pops the top value from stack as A, pushes the Ath character in top of stack.
++     p Pops the top value from stack as A, pushes the position of character A in top of stack.
+This is 0 indexed.

 Any other character does nothing.